philc/book-notes/slack - tom demarco.md

 * Danger in the white space (chap 27)
   * Competition between middle managers, creating silos
-    * "Over the years, I have come to believe that this kind of competition is almost never explicitly designer into an organization; rather, it happens without anyone really wanting it."
+    * "Over the years, I have come to believe that this kind of competition is almost never explicitly designed into an organization; rather, it happens without anyone really wanting it."
   * "In knowledge work, all internal competition is destructive."
 It inhibits cooperation, which is essential in knowledge work.
   * "Slackless organizations tend to be authoritarian.
 When efficiency is the principal goal, decision making